 Rakiura Track, Circular hiking trail in Rakiura National Park, Stewart Island, New Zealand.

-The trail passes through areas where Māori people have long gathered food and materials from the forest and coastline.
-These traditions remain part of how locals understand and use the land today.
+The trail passes through areas where Māori people long gathered food from the forest and coastline, fishing and collecting seafood and plants.
+This connection to the land is still part of how the island is understood by those who live here.

 The community of curious travelers